Automation and business processes

 A rule answers the question "what does the system do after an event."

-• Event (trigger): a deal is created, a stage is entered, a field changes, or a manual run.
+- Event (trigger): a deal is created, a stage is entered, a field changes, a manual run, and also document-exchange events (see below).

 The run history shows what the rule actually did: the status of each run, the steps performed, and the delivery result of notifications.
 This is the main tool for investigation when automation behaves differently from what was expected.